xibosignage/xibo-manual/source/en/media_datasets.md

 ## Remote DataSets

-A Remote DataSet will need additional information completed; the Remote data source URL, request params, request method and authentication information.
+On selecting the Remote tick box, additional information needs to be completed; the Remote data source URL, request params, request method and authentication information.

 Remote DataSets are a special type of DataSet which periodically syncs from a **3rd party data source** which you specify when adding/editing the DataSet. [[PRODUCTNAME]] will call the URL specified at the time period specified and parse the data according to the instructions set on the DataSet and any Remote Columns.